 Competition is a great motivator and positive reinforcement but it’s based on very primal defense mechanisms in our brain.
 If you really look at it from an objective point of view then political debates, championships and arguing with someone else is the same as 2 monkeys throwing shit at each other.

 Wanting to exceed others or to be better is your reptile brain telling you that, in order to survive, you have to get rid of all competition.

 This entire notion of “us vs them” is the reason for a lot of suffering in the world.

 All racism, eugenics and inequalities, religions, cultures are reptilian based behaviors.

 If our reptilian brain has been controlling us for so long, then how on earth have we managed to develop so far as a species.
 Well, as you can probably tell from your own experience, our primal physiology is still influencing our behavior to a great degree.

-However, what distinguishes you and I from a crocodile is that we possess a much larger prefrontal cortex – the crown jewel of evolution – that gives rise to consciousness and meta-awareness.
-We’ve managed to figure out the different regions of the brain and have risen above this circuit.
+However, what distinguishes you and me from a crocodile is that we possess a much larger prefrontal cortex – the crown jewel of evolution – that gives rise to consciousness and meta-awareness.

 To not let your reptilian brain override your rational behavior, you would have to develop the habit of self-mastery and governance.
 They’re characteristics of higher levels of consciousness because of the ability to be meta-aware and mindful.